opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 ## Long running operation status check

-Certain index operations take time to complete (usually more than 30 secs, but could take tens of minutes or hours).
-This is tracked on the index status on indices page.
+Certain index operations take time to complete (usually more than 30 seconds, up to tens of minutes or hours).
+This is tracked on the index status on **Indices** page.

 For reindex, shrink, and split operations as they are one-time operations and not recursive, you can check the new index status for the progress of these operations.